sshariff01/jobstream-queue-engine-nodejs/README.md

 //  supplied as the 'message' parameter in your class's 'process({ message })' method. const message = await sampleRequestAsyncJob.dequeue();
 ```

+## More Examples

+For a complete example end-to-end, see this [repo](https://github.com/sshariff01/jobstream-nodejs-demo).

 ## Future Development Plans